Classifying-sports-fans/classifying-sports-fans/README.md

 Neural networks
 Independent Variables/Features
 We will create an Index/Magnitude of Fandom based on:

-S15 - How much of a fan are you of the following sports?
+-Fan Magniutde, based on [S15] - How much of a fan are you of the following sports?
 1 - Not a fan of this sport : 6 - Obsessed fan of this sport
 [S15r1]NFL
 [S15r2]NBA